benfiola/homelab/README.md

 ## `homelab` CLI

-The `homelab` CLI builds on the notion of _Apps_ and exposes an entry point to the automation provided by this project.
+The `homelab` CLI is the entry point into the automation provided by this project.
 You can get a high-level overview of the commands available to you by viewing the CLI help directly:

 ```shell
 homelab --help
 ```

-Here's an example of some of the ways it can be used:
+There's a handful of commands - here's an example of some of the ways it can be used:

 ```shell
 # get sealed-secrets signing-cert